 Chile’s operational environment is marked by positive attitudes towards foreign direct investment, highly developed infrastructure, low levels of corruption compared to the rest of the region, and a relatively liberal labour market.
-The economy is robust and the country has a well-educated population.
-Foreign companies are treated the same as domestic companies in almost all industries.
-Chile’s operational outlook is underpinned by consolidated institutions and solid macroeconomic stability.
+Its operational outlook is underpinned by consolidated institutions and solid macroeconomic stability.
 However, social unrest since October 2019 is likely to lead to some changes in the economic model, including taxation and labour legislation.
-Increased environmental scrutiny is likely to lead to projects being challenged in courts, causing delays and raising cancellation risks, particularly for mining companies.
+Increased environmental scrutiny is likely to lead to projects being challenged in courts, causing delays and raising cancellation risks, including in mining and energy.

 In October 2018, the International Court of Justice (ICJ) ruled that Chile did not have the obligation to negotiate with Bolivia sovereign access to the sea, lost during the War of the Pacific (1879–83), but Bolivia is unlikely to drop this demand.
 There is another dispute with Bolivia at the ICJ, presented by Chile in 2016 over the use of the Silala waters.
 However, war between both countries is very unlikely.